SeldonIO/seldon-core/doc/source/reference/apis/v2-protocol.md

 As part of the V2 Protocol definition, you can find dedicated endpoints for:

-- Health endpoints, to assess liveness and readiness of your models.
+- Health endpoints, to assess liveness and readiness of your model.
-- Inference endpoints, to interact with your models.
+- Inference endpoints, to interact with your model.
-- Metadata endpoints, to your modes' metadata (e.g. expected inputs, expected outputs, etc.).
+- Metadata endpoints, to query your model metadata (e.g. expected inputs, expected outputs, etc.).
 - Model repository endpoints, to load and unload models dynamically.